-- O Upon receipt of a notice of protest which has been timely filed, the University shall stop the competitive solicitation process or the contract award process until the subject of the protest is resolved by final University action, unless the University President provides written particulars of the facts and circumstances which require the continuance of the bid solicitation process or the contract award process without delay to avoid an immediate and serious danger to the public health, safety or welfare. - 12.
-Supplier Mailing List-The Office of Procurement Services is responsible for developing and maintaining a supplier's commodities/services file of firms that have applied for inclusion on formal bid and proposal solicitations.
-The Office of Procurement Services will normally use suppliers/contractors recommended by the requisitioning department and expand the list from the file maintained in the Office of Procurement Services along with other appropriate sources. - 13.
-Reporting of Anti-competitive Practices-When for any reason collusion or other anti-competitive practices are suspected among any bidders or, proposes, it should be reported to the Director of Procurement Services who shall submit a report to the appropriate local, state or federal enforcement authorities. - 14.
-Construction Awards In the event that all bids for a construction project exceed available funds as certified by the University Controller and the low responsive and responsible supplier has not exceeded such funds by more than five percent (5%), the President or designee may, in situations when University economic considerations preclude reissuance of a solicitation for of work of a reduced scope, negotiate an adjustment of the bid price, including changes in the bid requirements, with the low responsive and responsible bidder in order to bring the bid within the amount of available funds.
+14. Vendor Mailing List- The Office of Procurement Services is responsible for developing and maintaining a vendor's commodities/services file of firms that have applied for inclusion on formal bid and proposal solicitations.
+The Office of Procurement Services will normally use vendors/contractors recommended by the requisitioning department and expand the list from the file maintained in the Office of Procurement Services along with other appropriate sources.

+15. Reporting of Anti-competitive Practices- When for any reason collusion or other anticompetitive practices are suspected among any bidders or, proposes, it should be reported to the Director of Procurement Services who shall submit a report to the appropriate local, state or federal enforcement authorities.

+Construction Awards In the event that all bids for a construction project exceed available funds as certified by the University Controller and the low responsive and responsible vendor has not exceeded such funds by more than five percent (5%), the President or designee may, in situations when University economic considerations preclude reissuance of a solicitation for of work of a reduced scope, negotiate an adjustment of the bid price, including changes in the bid requirements, with the low responsive and responsible bidder in order to bring the bid within the amount of available funds.

-6.6 Requisition for Purchase
+6.5 Requisition for Purchase

-As provided above, a requisition must be created, by the user department's fiscal representative, in the iRattler application to make purchases through the Office of Procurement Services.
+As provided above, a requisition must be created, by the user department's fiscal representative, in the rattler application to make purchases through the Office of Procurement Services.

-The requisition is made available electronically for processing by the Office of Procurement Services after the necessary approvals are obtained.
-The requisition provides the chart-field information to be charged, item and service descriptions, quantity, delivery instructions, estimated dollar amounts, suggested beginning and ending dates, suggested supplier information and desired delivery date.
+The requisition is made available electronically for processing by the Office of Procurement Services after the necessary approvals is obtained.
+The requisition provides the chart-field information to be charged, item and service descriptions, quantity, delivery instructions, estimated dollar amounts, suggested beginning and ending dates, suggested vendor information and desired delivery date.
 Except in the case of an approved emergency, the requisition must be received by the Office of Procurement Services before purchasing action can be initiated.

-When preparing a requisition, state the noun first followed by descriptive information, including manufacturer and part number, if known.
+When preparing a requisition state the noun first followed by descriptive information, including manufacturer and part number, if known.

-Departments with the assistance of the Procurement Agents shall obtain quotes from university, state or other governmental contracts, catalogs or suppliers for requisitioning purposes, as set forth in paragraph 6.4.1. above and University Regulation 6.005.
+Departments with the assistance of the Purchasing Agents shall obtain quotes from university, state or other governmental contracts, catalogs or vendors for requisitioning purposes, as set forth in paragraph 6.4.1. above and University Regulation 6.005.

-- o When securing suppliers' estimates, the requester should be careful to avoid the impression that he or she is asking for an official bid or placing an order. - o Always secure the name and title of person giving the estimate.
+- When securing vendors' estimates, the requester should be careful to avoid the impression that he or she is asking for an official bid or placing an order. - Always secure the name and title of person giving the estimate.